2020 NWSL Challenge Cup

 The 2020 NWSL Challenge Cup was a tournament during the 2020 National Women's Soccer League season to mark the league's return to action from the COVID-19 pandemic.
 It was the first professional team sports event to return to play in United States.
+The final, held on July 26, was won by the Houston Dash 2-0 over the Chicago Red Stars.

 Originally planned as a one-off tournament, the NWSL announced that the Challenge Cup would return in the 2021 NWSL season as a league cup competition.

 Format

 The Challenge Cup was originally planned as a 25-game tournament featuring all nine NWSL clubs.
 However, on June 22, the Orlando Pride withdrew following six positive COVID-19 tests among players and four more among non-playing staff.
 On June 23, the NWSL released the revised schedule of an 8-team, 23-game tournament.

 On June 22, the NWSL announced the full rules and regulations for the tournament.
 Each team would play four games in a preliminary round, with eight teams advancing to a single-elimination knockout bracket.
 Teams would be ranked by points in the preliminary round, with three points for a win and one for a draw, and the rankings used to determine seeding in the knockout bracket.